inertia-lab/trec-product-search-recs/recommend-task-2025/instructions.md

 ## Evaluation Metrics

 The primary evaluation metric will be **NDCG** computed separately for each top-substitute and top-complement recommendation list.
 This will be aggregated in the following ways to produce submission-level metrics:

 * Separate **Complement NDCG** and **Substitute NDCG**, using the relevance grades above (1, 2, and 3\) as the gain.
 * **Average NDCG**, averaging the NDCG across all runs.
 This is the top-line metric for ordering systems in the final report.

 We will compute supplementary metrics including:

 * **Pool NDCG** of the longer related-product run, where the gain for an incorrectly-classified item is 50% of the gain it would have if it were correctly classified.
 * Agreement of annotations in the long (pooling) run.
 * **Diversity** of the substitute and complementary product lists, computed over fine-grained product category data from the 2023 Amazon Reviews data set.

-## **Timeline**
+## Timeline

-* Task Data Release: May 15, 2025
+* Task Data Release: **Now available**
 * Development Period: Summer 2025
-* Test Query Release: Late August 2025
+* Test Query Release: **Aug.
+25, 2025**
-* Submission Deadline: Early Sept.
-2025
+* Submission Deadline: **Sep.
+4, 2025**